 NOTE – The output of the DPI function, along with some extra information such as the flow information, is typically used in subsequent functions such as reporting or actions on the packet.

+3.1.2 DPI policy rule [ITU-T Y.2770]: The policy rule pertinent to DPI (see also clause 3.1.2/[ITU-T Y.2770]).
+In this Recommendation, a DPI policy rule is referred to simply as a rule.